lavaorg/telex/plugins/inputs/ipset/README.md

     include_unmatched_sets = false
     ## Adjust your sudo settings appropriately if using this option ("sudo ipset save")
     ## You can avoid using sudo or root, by setting appropriate privileges for
-    ## the telegraf.service systemd service.
+    ## the telex.service systemd service.
     use_sudo = false
     ## The default timeout of 1s for ipset execution can be overridden here:
     # timeout = "1s"